 Phlebotomists collect blood primarily by performing venipunctures or finger-sticks.
 The duties of a phlebotomist may include properly identifying the patient, interpreting the tests requested on the requisition, drawing blood into the correct tubes with the proper additives and accurately explaining the procedure to the patients.

 Enjoy working outdoors?
 Looking for a career that’s challenging and rewarding?
 Help ensure reliable electricity for your community by taking the first step to become a power line worker.
 Electric utility line workers install, remove, maintain and repair both low– and high-voltage distribution lines and associated equipment and facilities.
 Using curriculum from the NCCER (National Center for Construction Education and Research), the Power Line Worker Program being offered through Southside Virginia Community College covers the fundamental aspects of power line work, including the most crucial element of all: safety.
 During this 11-week program you’ll receive both classroom and hands-on training.

 The Truck Driver Training curriculum prepares individuals to test for Commercial Driver’s License (CDL).
 This program teaches proper driving procedures, safe driver responsibility, commercial motor vehicle laws and the basic principles and practices for operating commercial vehicles.

-This 11-week program Class will utilize the NCCER Curriculum at our accredited training and education facility,
+This program will utilize the NCCER Curriculum at our accredited training and education facility,